 Self-Defense

-If you only acted to defend yourself or another person, this is a defense to a battery charge.
-Your criminal defense lawyer will use evidence to prove that this was necessary given the circumstances.
+If you were protecting yourself or another person, this is a defense to a battery charge.
+Your criminal defense lawyer will use evidence to prove that this was necessary, given the circumstances.

 Inability to Commit Crime